mmai/piquetBook/index.md

 9, two tenth cards, and an ace.three tenth cards and an ace.

 For points from forty-four to fifty-one it is onlynecessary to add a tenth card to these.
-Forexample:&mdash;A point of forty-eight must containeight, and four tenth cards; eight, nine, two tenthcards, and an ace; or seven, three tenth cards,and an ace.
+Forexample:-A point of forty-eight must containeight, and four tenth cards; eight, nine, two tenthcards, and an ace; or seven, three tenth cards,and an ace.
 Fifty can only be made in oneway, viz., with nine, three tenth cards, and an

 156 PIQUET.